beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Combat System

 The combat system is turn-based, with the player and enemies taking turns to attack.
-The enemies occupy a certain direction in a room, and the player can change the direction that they are facing in order to target their desired enemy.
-They may then use a weapon or spell to attack those enemies.
-The damage that the player and enemies inflict is randomized within a specified range, and enemies move in random directions to evade the player's attacks.
+The enemies and player maneuver around a grid, and the player can attack with melee or ranged weapons, or use spells.
+The player and enemies can only move a certain distance each turn.
+The player can also turn to face different directions, in order to target different enemies.
+The player can also use items in combat, like potions and other consumables.

 ### Resting System